Kara Woolley Watkins

-Kara Watkins is the Senior Program Manager for the Inclusive Saving and Investing Initiative at the Aspen Institute Financial Security Program.
+Kara Woolley Watkins was the Senior Program Manager for the Inclusive Saving and Investing Initiative at the Aspen Institute Financial Security Program until February 2025.

-Kara Woolley (Watkins) leads the Inclusive Saving and Investing Initiative at the Aspen Institute Financial Security Program.
-Through convenings, research, and innovative partnerships, Kara supports a dynamic cross-sector community of policy and market leaders in pursuit of a lifelong inclusive savings and investing system that includes: investments in rising generations through accounts that leverage the power of compound growth rates, well-designed emergency savings tools to cushion financial shocks and provide financial resiliency, and a retirement savings system that is accessible, portable, equitable, and more effective.
+Kara Woolley (Watkins) lead the Inclusive Saving and Investing Initiative at the Aspen Institute Financial Security Program until February 2025.
+Through convenings, research, and innovative partnerships, Kara supported a dynamic cross-sector community of policy and market leaders in pursuit of a lifelong inclusive savings and investing system that included: investments in rising generations through accounts that leverage the power of compound growth rates, well-designed emergency savings tools to cushion financial shocks and provide financial resiliency, and a retirement savings system that is accessible, portable, equitable, and more effective.

 Prior to joining Aspen, Kara spent over three years building a retirement savings coalition at the Bipartisan Policy Center.
 Kara scaled the coalition membership of cross-sector partners and leveraged opportunities to highlight barriers to and opportunities for innovation around retirement savings for the public and policymakers.
 During her tenure, Kara incorporated the American Savings Education Council (ASEC) as a key addition to the coalition’s work.